xuyuji9000/linux-playground/journaling-file-system.md

 ## Specification

-Periodically copy all the changes reflected in the memory to the disk.

-## Implementation

 Journaling reserve a contiguous portion of the disk, this way is thousand times faster than seeking dirty data location all around the disk.

+## Strategies

+1. What is journaled?

+    - Writeback mode

+    Only the metadata is journlaed, and the data are written directly to their locations on the disk.

+    - Ordered mode

+    Journal metadata only, but writes the data before journaling the metadata.

+    - Data mode

+    Both metadata and data are journaled.

 ## Trade off of the Implementation